 STAGE 1: MEMBERSHIP GRADUATE SCHOOL

-to be turned in together with your Training and Supervision Plan (send this to your supervisor!)
+to be turned in together with your Application Form (send this to your supervisor!):

 ■ A Curriculum Vitae including academic work carried out.

 ■ Certified copies of your relevant diploma's (in PDF and by regular mail).
 A notary public, your university or another public institution must certify the copy.
 These copies must also be posted by regular mail, since the certification loses its validity if scanned.

 ■ Certified summaries of the curriculum components which you have followed, certified diploma supplements or original transcripts, esp. with a view to determine the content (and exemptions) of your Training and Supervision programme.